2 ex-UFC champs reveal time they felt betrayed by Dana White

 “So when I went there and I fought, and I lost by decision, first thing Dana do in the press conference, like, ‘I don’t know what’s going on with Rampage, I don’t think he has it.
 I don’t think he want it anymore.’

-“After all the shit [Dana White] did to me, when he did that shit, that’s when I kinda got pissed at him.
+“After all the s*** [Dana White] did to me, when he did that s***, that’s when I kinda got p***** at him.
 I lost my love for fighting right there.
 Because I have never pulled out of a fight.
 I don’t pull out, man.
 I got 4, 5, 6 kids.
 I don’t pull out.
 I ain’t never pulled out of a fight.
 I never pulled out.

 “After that?
 When I got injured I started pulling out of fights.
 I said, ‘F*** this s***.’
 Because you don’t get no respect.
 You’re fighting injured.
 And I let Dana know right away that I was injured.
 For him to say that?
 That kinda made me look at him sideways.”